-- 4.2.1 The CO2 Removal Supplier provides data and documentation on the planned and/or implemented activities for carbon capture. - 4.2.2 The CO2 Removal Supplier provides proof of eligible quality of the captured CO2.
-In the case of direct air capture, the Supplier shall prove that the origin of their CO2 is atmospheric by providing operational data records that are able to rule out other origins of the CO2.29 In the case of biogenic CO2 capture, the Supplier shall utilize carbon isotope (C14) results based on ISO 13833 or ASTM D6866 methods demonstrating biogenic fraction of the captured CO2.30 - 4.2.3 In case of carbon-containing substance the quantity of captured CO2e is determined by the carbon content (%) of the substance. - 4.2.4 In case of EOR+, the quantity of the oil extracted from the same reservoir is deducted (in kgCO2e) from the quantity of CO2 injected (in kgCO2) - 4.2.5 The CO2 Removal Supplier provides data and documentation on the capture volume (in kgCO2e) of the eligible type of CO2 in the capture site.
+- 4.2.2 The CO2 Removal Supplier provides proof of eligible quality of the captured CO2.
+In the case of direct air capture, the Supplier shall prove that the origin of their CO2 is atmospheric by providing operational data records that are able to rule out other origins of the CO2.22 In the case of biogenic CO2 capture, the Supplier shall utilize carbon isotope (C14) results based on ISO 13833 or ASTM D6866 methods demonstrating biogenic fraction of the captured CO2.23 - 4.2.3 In case of carbon-containing substance the quantity of captured CO2e is determined by the carbon content (%) of the substance. - 4.2.4 In case of EOR+, the quantity of the oil extracted from the same reservoir is deducted (in kgCO2e) from the quantity of CO2 injected (in kgCO2) - 4.2.5 The CO2 Removal Supplier provides data and documentation on the capture volume (in kgCO2e) of the eligible type of CO2 in the capture site.